A Complete Guide To L-Glutamine, From A Functional MD

 While L-glutamine is an important amino acid when it comes to gut health, those benefits have greater implications.
 More than 70% of our immune system lives in the gut.
 Therefore, autoimmune conditions (Hashimoto's thyroiditis, fibromyalgia, and many others) could potentially be influenced by glutamine supplementation.

 Further studies are needed to examine each of these conditions individually, to prove or disprove this hypothesis.

 L-glutamine side effects and safety concerns.

-L-glutamine is an important amino acid that is essential to our gut and immune health and integrity.
-It can potentially help with a wide variety of dysfunctions from irritable bowel syndrome with diarrhea to inflammatory bowel disease to supporting your blood sugar regulation, metabolism, liver function, and detoxification capacities.
-It is often found in formulations that are designed to help treat leaky gut.
-So it's certainly worth talking to your health care provider about as you go through your gut-healing journey!
+Glutamine is an important amino acid that is essential to our gut and immune health.
+Taking L-glutamine as a supplement can potentially help with a wide variety of issues, from irritable bowel syndrome with diarrhea, to inflammatory bowel disease, and more.
+If you experience any of these conditions, it's certainly worth talking to your healthcare provider about.